kcp-dev/kcp/docs/content/concepts/terminology.md

     Some terms might get changed as the project develops.
 This document will be kept up to date with all relevant changes, while additional details and history of changes will be covered by respective design documents.

-## `kcp` API server
+## `kcp` server

-kcp API server is a Kubernetes-like API server.
+kcp server is a Kubernetes-like API server.
 It extends the Kubernetes API server to provide multi-tenancy and capabilities for building platforms on top of it.
-The kcp API server can be subdivided into multiple "logical clusters" where different logical clusters can be used by different users in the organization.
+The kcp server can be subdivided into multiple "logical clusters" where different logical clusters can be used by different users in the organization.

-The kcp API server only provides resources to accomplish this, such as `LogicalCluster`, `Workspace`, `APIBinding` and `APIExport`, on top of some core Kubernetes resources, like `ConfigMap` and `Secret`.
+The kcp server only provides resources to accomplish this, such as `LogicalCluster`, `Workspace`, `APIBinding` and `APIExport`, on top of some core Kubernetes resources, like `ConfigMap` and `Secret`.
 It doesn't provide Kubernetes resources for managing and orchestrating workloads, such as Pods and Deployments.
 The list of resources provided by default can be found in the [Built-in APIs document](./apis/built-in).